Universal Functionals in Density Functional Theory: The classical interaction energy and Lieb-Oxford inequalities

 In particular, $-c_{\rm LO}(s,1)\leq\zeta(s)$.

 In higher dimensions, the floating crystal is not known to be an exact minimum, and furthermore there are several possible crystals.
 Therefore we only obtain the upper bound

 The minimum is over all lattices of normalized unit cell.
 It is expected that the last inequality should be an equality for some values of the dimension $d$ including $d=1,2,3$.
-So far this is only known in dimensions $d=8$ and $d=24$~\cite{CohKumMilRadVia-19_ppt,PetSer-19_ppt}.
-In dimension $d=2$ the minimum on the right of~\eqref{eq:bound_LO} is known to be achieved by the triangular lattice~\cite{Rankin-53,Cassels-59,Ennola-64,Diananda-64,Montgomery-88} whereas in dimension $d=3$, numerics indicates that it is achieved by the Body-Centered Cubic lattice (BCC) for $s\leq3/2$ and the Face-Centered Cubic lattice (FCC) for $3/2\leq s<3$~\cite{GiuVig-05,SarStr-06,BorGlaMPh-13,BlaLew-15}.
+So far this is only known in dimensions $d=8$ and $d=24$~\cite{CohKumMilRadVia-19_ppt,PetSer-20}.
+In dimension $d=2$ the minimum on the right of~\eqref{eq:bound_LO} is known to be achieved by the triangular lattice~\cite{Rankin-53,Cassels-59,Ennola-64,Diananda-64,Montgomery-88} whereas in dimension $d=3$, numerics indicates that it is achieved by the Body-Centered Cubic lattice (BCC) for $0<s\leq3/2$ and the Face-Centered Cubic lattice (FCC) for $3/2\leq s<3$~\cite{GiuVig-05,SarStr-06,BorGlaMPh-13,BlaLew-15}.

-The surprising jump of the energy per unit volume~\eqref{eq:computation_floating} in the Coulomb case $s=d-2$ was first discovered by Borwein \emph{et al} in~1988~\cite{BorBorShaZuc-88} and it has created some confusion in DFT, in particular after the problem has been revived and reformulated in~\cite[App.~B]{LewLie-15}.
+The surprising jump of the energy per unit volume~\eqref{eq:computation_floating} in the Coulomb case $s=d-2$ was first discovered in 1979 by Hall~\cite{Hall-79} based on an unpublished remark by Plaskett in 1959.
+The conendrum raised by Hall was discussed in several papers in the 80s, see for instance~\cite{DeWette-80,IhmCoh-80,HalRic-80,Hall-81,AlaJan-81,NijRui-88}.
+It was rediscovered in~1988 by Borwein \emph{et al}~\cite{BorBorShaZuc-88} and was recently revived and reformulated in~\cite[App.~B]{LewLie-15}.
 It has indeed always been assumed in the Physics and Chemistry literature that the floating crystal is a good trial state for the UEG, and that $c_{\rm UEG}(1,3)$ should even be equal to the BCC lattice energy, whose value is $\zeta_{\rm BCC}(1)\simeq -1.4442$ (see~\cite{ColMar-60} and \cite[p.~43]{GiuVig-05}).
 This value is used in most DFT functionals based on the Uniform Electron Gas.
+But the Coulomb potential is exactly the one for which the floating crystal behaves badly, by Theorem~\ref{thm:shift}.

 Note that the jump exists and is unavoidable in 1D, where the floating crystal is known to be optimal, but it happens at the negative value $s=-1$.
 Indeed, for $w(r)=-|r|$ we have the expansion similar to Theorem~\ref{thm:shift}